 Financing the SDGs is not for the faint of heart.
 Early estimates show that it will take between US$5 trillion and $7 trillion of annual global public and private investment in sectors as wide ranging as education, clean energy, agriculture, and health to deliver on the SDGs.
 The scale of investment needed to create these opportunities is immense, so the ninth annual United Nations Private Sector Forum focused on the theme of “Financing the 2030 Agenda: Unlocking Prosperity.”
-During the forum as well as at the fifth International Conference for Sustainable Development this past September, leaders discussed ways the business and finance community can make this leap in conjunction with governments.
-As UN Secretary-General António Guterres emphasized: “This is now an objective that can only work if the whole of society engages.
+During the forum and also at the fifth International Conference for Sustainable Development in September 2017, leaders discussed ways the business and finance communities can make this leap in conjunction with governments.
+As UN Secretary-General, António Guterres, emphasized: “This is now an objective that can only work if the whole of society engages.
 The role of the business community, the private sector, the financial sector is absolutely crucial.
 Without your leadership, our project will simply fail.
 Finance can make or break all our carefully laid plans.”

 Financial backing for programs alone won’t get us to the finish line by 2030.
 Most of the goals need more than funding.
-Consider Goal 2: to end hunger and achieve food security.
+Consider goal 2 – ending hunger and achieving food security.
 Not an easy task when you consider demand for food is quickly outstripping the growth in supply.
-Researchers estimate that by 2050 we will have global shortages in food supply if major systemic changes are not made soon.
+Researchers estimate that by 2050, we will have global shortages in food supply if major systemic changes are not made soon.
 This requires a technological leap.
-In some cases the technology exists, but farmers in underdeveloped countries lack access to the technology and the knowledge to improve crop yields.
+In some cases, the technology exists, but farmers in underdeveloped countries lack access to it and to the knowledge required to improve crop yields.
 In some cases, new technology must be innovated and then widely adopted in 15 short years.
-Not a small feat, though not impossible if recent history is our guide.
+Not a small feat, though not impossible, if recent history is our guide.

 Desire alone is not enough to achieve results; it also requires capacity.
-Consider Global Goal 2 again.
+Consider global goal 2 again.
 It is insufficient to simply desire food security.
-Countries must also have capacity to cultivate or import food.
-Similarly, achieving universal education requires capacity to teach everyone; achieving carbon emission reductions requires capacity to monitor and eliminate pollution.
-It’s a tall order for many countries with a poor infrastructure, a weak economic base, and an unstable political state.
+Countries must also have the capacity to cultivate or import food.
+Similarly, achieving universal education requires the capacity to teach everyone; achieving carbon emission reductions requires the capacity to monitor and eliminate pollution.
+It’s a tall order for many countries with poor infrastructure, a weak economic base, and an unstable political state.
 Huge investments must be made to help stand the poorest countries on their feet and to track progress.

-Former UN Secretary General Ban Ki-Moon believed the data revolution should be harnessed to help monitor and achieve the SDGs.
+Former UN Secretary General, Ban Ki-Moon, believes the data revolution should be harnessed to help monitor and achieve the SDGs.
 This is a very sensible idea given the exabytes of data embedded in data centers, Web sites, smartphones, and, increasingly, things.
 In essence, there is capacity in private-sector databases to monitor the global goals if multistakeholder partnerships, such as the Global Partnership for Sustainable Development Data, can form to mine this digital gold.
-But harnessing the data revolution also requires capacity building.
+But harnessing the data revolution also requires capacity-building.
 Many countries have yet to experience the data revolution, due to a lack of Internet access.
-Recognizing the challenge, ONE, an international advocacy organization and a consortium of other groups and individuals made the Connectivity Declaration, calling on governments to ensure Internet access for all of humanity by 2020.

 SAP is working hard to revitalize the partnerships needed to achieve the UN’s global goals.